SoftwareHeritage/swhapguide/SWHAP@Paris.md

 *Source code* can be provided in a *digital* or *physical* form.
-Typically, source code for old machines (such as the first Italian computer, CEP, now exposed in the Pisa museum of computing) is available only as paper printouts that may even include hand-written comments: all these materials deserve to be preserved.
+Typically, source code for old machines (such as the first Italian computer, CEP, now exposed in the Pisa museum of computing) is available only as paper printouts that may even include hand-written comments.
+We encourage you to find a safe resting place for the physical item, but a scanned version will be necessary to continue the SWHAP.

 *Related materials* can include research articles, pictures, drawings, user manuals: all of these are part of the software history and need to